mobalazs/rotor-framework/docs/cross-thread-mvi.md

-# Rotor Framework Multi-Thread MVI Pattern - Complete Guide
+# Rotor Framework Cross-Thread MVI Pattern - Complete Guide

 ← [Back to Documentation](../README.md#-learn-more)

 ## Overview

-The Multi-Thread MVI (Model-View-Intent) pattern is the heart of the Rotor Framework's state management system.
+The Cross-Thread MVI (Model-View-Intent) pattern is the heart of the Rotor Framework's state management system.
 It enables thread-safe communication between the render thread (UI) and task threads (business logic) using a dispatcher-based architecture.
 This pattern ensures that heavy operations don't block the UI while maintaining synchronized state across threads.

 The framework implementation follows the classic structure of the dispatcher, which consists of **model and reducer**, and also implements the classic structure of the reducer, which consists of **middleware and reducer function**.